 Dr. Justin H. Deckard provides replacement options for patients missing a single tooth.
-He recommends a single dental implant because it is the most natural, highly functioning, and permanent option available today.
-At DC Precision Dentistry in Washington D.C., Dr. Deckard offers full services for dental implants.
+He recommends a single dental implant because it is the most natural, highly functioning, and permanent option.
+At DC Precision Dentistry in Washington, D.C., Dr. Deckard offers full services for dental implants.

 Why Choose an Implant-Supported Dental Crown?

 If you want a replacement tooth that functions just like a natural tooth, then an implant-supported dental crown is what you need.
 As the number one solution for missing teeth, dental implants offer many more benefits than your other options.
 Since we surgically place the implant in the jaw bone, it will not wiggle around in your mouth.
 There is no risk of your restoration slipping or falling out.